taichi-ishitani/rggen/README.md

 ### Compiling Your Design

 RgGen has base RTL modules and RAL model package (the base library) to build generated RTL and UVM RAL models.
-Therefore, To compile your design with the base library, you need followins steps:
+Therefore, to compile your design with the base library, you need followins steps:

 1. Set the RGGEN_HOME environment variable
 2. Link the base library with you design